SILENE armeria

 Harvesting and Growing from Seed:

-The seeds are tiny brown balls.
-There are many seeds in each seedpod.
+Seed The seeds are tiny brown balls.
+There are many seeds in a seedpod.

-The seedleaves are rounded.
-The first true leaves are pointed and greyish.
+Seedling The seedleaves are rounded, and the first true leaves are pointed and greyish.

 (You can check the meaning of any technical terms new to you in the Botany section of the site)